25 Apr 2025

 Electronics technicians for devices and systems also play a key role in making human-machine communication easier.
 To this end, they design and produce user interfaces.
 They also create user dialogues that are generally understandable so that future users can handle the systems without further help.
 They are therefore also involved in setting up networked production systems.
 They provide the human-machine interface and install the safety and monitoring systems.

-The electronics technician for information and systems technology
+What does an electronics technician for information and systems technology do?

 Electronics technicians for information and systems technology work in the field of automation, information technology and communication systems.
 This includes signalling and safety systems, functional systems and control elements.